 Actually the new Export option in Photoshop CC 2015 is just an improved version of preexisted “Save For Web” feature in Photoshop.
-The fact is that it not only looks cleaner, it provides better compression too.
+The fact is that it not only looks cleaner, but it also provides better compression too.
 Apart from that, it also lets to you export your layers, not the whole image, which the “Save for Web” cannot.
 If you are a graphic designer, you must be cheering up.
 So let’s begin the tutorial.

 What is Export in Photoshop CC 2015?

-The Export As feature is a successor of Save for Web that lets to save your photo in a compressed way.
-Of course compression reduces the image’s quality but you need to find out a balance between the quality and the size.
+The Export As the feature is a successor of Save for Web that lets to save your photo in a compressed way.
+Of course, compression reduces the image’s quality but you need to find out a balance between the quality and the size.
 If you own a website and upload heavy images of 1-2 MB in size then your website’s performance will be compromised, and hence the user’s browsing experience.
-These heavy size images take huge time to load, and increases website’s loading time by 4-5 seconds.
+These heavy size images take a huge time to load, and increases website’s loading time by 4-5 seconds.
 In a world where more than 70% of websites load under 1 second, increasing your website loading time by 4-5 seconds would definitely be problematic.

 The Export As feature is a successor of Save for Web that lets to save your photo in a compressed way.
-Of course compression reduces the image’s quality but you need to find out a balance between the quality and the size.
+Of course, compression reduces the image’s quality but you need to find out a balance between the quality and the size.

 You can also use this feature to export layers separately.
-In the layer panel, just select the layers you want to be exported and right click on them, and the click on Export.
+In the layer panel, just select the layers you want to be exported and right click on them, and then click on Export.
 I’ll be explaining this elaborately later in this tutorial.